praveenganeshcp/choco/README.md

 ```

 ## Request Handler
-Decorate the request handler method with anyone of the available decoratos @Get, @Post, @Put, @Delete .
-Pathname passed into this decorators will be suffixed with pathname provided in RestController decorator. choco provides ChocoRequest and ChocoRequest objects to read request details and write JSON response.
+Decorate the request handler method with anyone of the available decorators @Get, @Post, @Put, @Delete .
+Pathname passed into this decorators will be suffixed with pathname provided in RestController decorator. choco provides ChocoRequest and ChocoResponse objects to read request details and write JSON response.

 ```
 import { RestController, ChocoRequest, ChocoResponse, Get } from './index';